Kilauea-Laboratory/ai-sentiment-analysis/README.md

 - Keras: Employed to construct and train the LSTM model for sentiment classification.
 - VADER: Used for the sentiment analysis of textual data.
 - Long Short-term Memory (LSTM): A type of recurrent neural network well-suited for sequence-based tasks.
+- BERT: Bidirectional transformer pre-trained using a combination of masked language modeling and next sentence prediction